top of page

 Cons of Using Cross Collateralization in Real Estate Investments

-Cross collateralization can open doors to greater financial leverage in real estate.
+Cross-collateralization can open doors to greater financial leverage in real estate.
 However, it comes with complexities and potential drawbacks.
 Investors must navigate cautiously.

 Higher exposure to risk during default situations and constraints on divestment strategies are just the tip of the iceberg when considering this financing technique's downside.